aklefebvere/aklefebvere.github.io/_posts/2020-7-28-K-Nearest-Neighbor.md

 # Output: By hand accuracy: 0.86
 ```
 When comparing our predictions to the actual classes of the test data, our model predicted 86% of the classes correctly.
-Now that we know that our model is working, how does it compare to a sklearn K-nearest neighbor model?
+Now that we know that our model is working, how does it compare to a sklearn K-nearest neighbors model?
 We can test this by running the same datasets we created above through a sklearn model.
 ```python
 from sklearn.neighbors import KNeighborsClassifier neigh = KNeighborsClassifier(n_neighbors=7)